-Closely allied to the concept of less restrictive alternatives is the idea of Supports and Services, addressed in Appendix D-1.
+Closely allied to the concept of less restrictive alternatives is the idea of Supports and Services, addressed below.

-I. AVOIDING GUARDIANSHIP OF THE PERSON
+II.
+AVOIDING GUARDIANSHIP OF THE PERSON

-1. Emergency Protective Order ("EPO") or Emergency Order for Protective Services ("EOP") TEX.
+1. Emergency Protective Order ("EPO") TEX.
 HUM.
 RES.
 CODE § 48.208 - A procedure to remove a person lacking capacity to consent to medical services from a situation posing an immediate threat to life or physical safety.
 Adult Protective Services files a verified petition and an Attorney Ad Litem is appointed.
 On a finding of probable cause by the probate court of the threat and lack of capacity, the person is removed to treatment and examined within 72 hours.
 The removal may last no longer than 72 hours unless extended by the court for up to 30 days.
 An application for temporary and permanent guardianship usually follows.